slightknack/machine-110/README.md

 # machine-110
+Rule 110 is currently the only elementary cellular automata shown to be Turing complete.
+Many people archaically implement such automata and *claim* it's Turing complete, but I've never really seen a project that takes it all the way¹ and allows you to run arbitrary CTS programs in rule 110.

+This is my attempt at making it a

+**1:** I mean there's [this](https://github.com/sky4walk/TuringMachine) Java implementation, but it's in German, apparently translated from *another* Haskell implementation (also in German), which was translated from *another* Mathematica version, which was... well, you get the point.

+Given that I'm not fluent in German, Google Translate has a hard time translating technical documentation and TEX, and it's turtles all the way down, I chose to take a different route and write my implementation from scratch.

+## How did this project come about?
 The other day, I ran across a generic code-bowling competition.
 For those who don't know what code-bowling is, it's essentially trying to write programs in a complex and obfuscated manner.